Can Chickens Eat Beetroot Leaves and Stalks?

 I experiment with new beet varieties each year – red, golden and Chioggia are favorites, but I also grow white, pink and striped varieties.

-See also Can Chickens Eat Honey Roasted Peanuts?
+See also Can Baby Chickens Eat Sunflower Seeds?

 Beets are easy to grow from seeds planted in early spring.
 I till compost into my sandy soil to enrich it before sowing seeds 1/2 inch deep.
 Beets need full sun but appreciate mulch to keep their shallow roots cool.